giordano-demarzo/giordano-demarzo.github.io/Computational_Modeling.markdown

     <p>Students select a published article from a set of readings to present in the second part and to write a short review of the article.
 The course grade is based on the student presentation (50%), participation in discussions after each presentation (20%), and on the report (30%).</p>

     <p>
-    Students will have 15 minutes for the presentation, followed by 5/10 minutes for questions.
+    Students will have 15 for the presentation, followed by 5 to 10 minutes for questions.
 The report should be around 5 pages.
 If you want to include more details (for instance more information about the dataset or mathematical methods) you can use an appendix (up to 3 pages).
     </p>

     <h4>Exercises</h4>